What’s the Difference Between COVID and FLU Symptoms?

 So let’s stay safe.
 And remember.
 To pull this chart out.
 When your friends and family call you this season and tell you they are positive for COVID, FLU, or the common cold, know your incubation periods and can now protect your senior and yourselves.

-GET YOUR CHART HERE: IT’S ALL FOUND IN OUR COMPLETE COVID SAFETY GUIDE AND IT’S FREE!
+GET YOUR CHART HERE: IT’S ALL FOUND IN OUR COMPLETE STAYING SAFE FROM COVID SAFETY GUIDE AND IT’S FREE!

 Share this on your social media platforms.